apache/airflow/docs/apache-airflow-providers-hashicorp/secrets-backends/hashicorp-vault.rst

 Vault authentication with AWS Assume Role STS
 """""""""""""""""""""""""""""""""""""""""""""

-Add parameter "arn_role": "The AWS ARN of the role to assume"
+Add parameter "role_arn": "The AWS ARN of the role to assume"

 .. code-block:: ini